- Gilbert Chapin was an American inventor and banker who holds three patents for calculating machines from 1870 – 1900.

 - Chapin’s design improved on the inventions of his counterparts in Europe — although he did not solve all of their problems.

-- The adding machine design Chapin patented in 1900 was small and portable — paving the way toward modern day pocket calculators.
+- The adding machine design Chapin patented in 1900 was small and portable — paving the way for modern-day pocket calculators.

 Adding Machines of Gilbert Chapin

-At this time, there were quite a few key-operated calculating machines, invented in Europe (see machines of Luigi Torchi and Jean-Baptiste Schwilgué), there are also a number of patents issued in the United States on machines of this class, let’s mention only the devices of Parmelee from 1850, Hill from 1857, Nutz from 1858 and Winter from 1859.
+At this time, there were quite a few key-operated calculating machines, invented in Europe (see machines of Luigi Torchi and Jean-Baptiste Schwilgué).
+There are also a number of patents issued in the United States on machines of this class, such as the devices of Parmelee (1850), Hill (1857), Nutz (1858), and Winter (1859).
 The device of Chapin has better construction compared to all of them, although not resolving a common problem for the early key-driven calculators — overthrowing the numeral wheels under a quick keystroke.

 Let’s examine the first adding machine of Gilbert Chapin, using the patent drawings.

-It seems at least several devices of this type (see the upper photo) has been manufactured by Gilbert Chapin.
+It seems at least several devices of this type (see the upper photo) had been manufactured by Gilbert Chapin.

-Calculating machines of this type will become quite popular in the end of 19th/beginning of 20th centuries, see for example the machine of Fossa-Mancini
+Calculating machines of this type will become quite popular at the end of the 19th/beginning of the 20th centuries (see for example the machine of Fossa-Mancini).

 The third adding machine of Chapin, patented in April 1900, was again a key-operated adder, this time with a portable and reliable construction (see the patent drawing below).
 Unfortunately, despite its sound design, it remained unnoticed in the world of mechanical calculators.